core-wg/oscore/draft-ietf-core-object-security.md

 If the server accepts an Observe registration, a Partial IV MUST be included in all notifications (both successful and error).
 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration.
 Further details of replay protection of notifications are specified in {{replay-notifications}}.

-The Inner Observe in a notification MUST be empty.
-The three least significant bytes of the Partial IV is used as Observe value, see {{replay-notifications}}.
+The server SHALL set Inner Observe without value.
+The client SHALL use the three least significant bytes of the Partial IV as the Observe value, see {{replay-notifications}}.
 The Outer Observe in a notification may be needed for intermediary nodes to support multiple responses to one request, but may be omitted in applications without intermediaries.
 The client SHALL ignore the Outer Observe value.

 If the client receives a response to an Observe request without an Inner Observe option, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
 If the client receives a response to a non-Observe request with an Inner Observe option, then it stops processing the message, as specified in {{ver-res}}.